-In middle-age, for many, there are often fewer opportunities for people to make new friends and for past generations, many people’s circle of friends contracts rather than expands once reaching one’s 40s, 50s and beyond.
-I get to meet new people regularly.
+In middle-age, for many, there are often fewer opportunities for people to make new friends and for past generations, many people’s circle of friends contract rather than expands once reaching ones 40s, 50s and beyond.
+Until Covid lockdowns became a regular event in the UK, I used to get to meet new people regularly.
 Mostly, the expansion of my circle-of-friends has been via the running club I’m a member of, Lordshill Road Runners, or parkrun.
 These friendship start with a ‘hello’ or an introduction.
-Before long, we’re seeing each other more regularly at training sessions, parkrun or other events… just about remembering each other’s names, discussing recent achievements and slowly learning a little about each other.
+Before long (and when not under some form of lockdown), we’re seeing each other more regularly at training sessions, parkrun or other events… just about remembering each other’s names, discussing recent achievements and slowly learning a little about each other.

 One opportunity to get to know me better is to read my (infrequent) blog posts right here where I post about my running and triathlon-related experiences.
 Most of it is dull I’m sure but my aim is to keep track of what I’ve done in the hope that when I’m old(er) and grey(er) and my memory has diminished (more) that I can remind myself, and maybe others, what I’ve done and achieved since getting off my rapidly-expanding derriere, deciding to start running at the grand old age of 39.